Terri L. White: Mental Health Association Oklahoma

-Terri joined Mental Health Association Oklahoma as Chief Executive Officer in August 2020.
+Terri joined Mental Health Association Oklahoma as chief executive officer from August 2020 to May 2024.
 Under her direction, the Association continues to expand the reach of its innovative programs and services designed to serve Oklahomans, and their loved ones, affected by mental illness, homelessness, substance use and justice involvement.

-As Oklahoma’s premiere boots-on-the-ground nonprofit serving this population, the Association provides approximately 30,000 Oklahomans a year with life-saving services when they need it the most via an annual budget of just under $20 million.
+As Oklahoma's premiere boots-on-the-ground nonprofit serving this population, the Association provides approximately 30,000 Oklahomans a year with life-saving services when they need it the most via an annual budget of just under $20 million.

 To learn more about Mental Health Association Oklahoma, visit mhaok.org.

 Oklahoma Department of Mental Health and Substance Abuse Services

 White joined the Oklahoma Department of Mental Health and Substance Abuse Services in 2001 and has served that department in multiple capacities.
 In her time with the department, she has served as deputy commissioner for Communications and Prevention, director of Communications and Public Policy, and a management analyst.
 She has also served as the executive director of two ODMHSAS field facilities – the Tulsa Center for Behavioral Health Co-Occurring Unit and the Central Oklahoma Community Mental Health Center.
 Concurrently with each of these positions, White served as the chief liaison to the Oklahoma Legislature for the department.

 In 2007, while White was serving as the department's director of Communications and Public Policy, then Commissioner Terry Cline resigned after being nominated by (then) President of the United States George W. Bush to become the administrator of the Substance Abuse and Mental Health Services Administration, an agency within the United States Department of Health and Human Services.
 Following Cline's resignation, on May 13, 2007, the State Board of Mental Health appointed White commissioner of the department as Cline's successor.
 As commissioner, White served as the chief executive of the department.